Valuable 18th century painting rediscovered in California home

 "It's one of the most important paintings from colonial Mexico to come up in the market in the past 10 years," Katzew said, estimating the auction value at $1 million.

-The painting, "From Spaniard and Morisca, Albino," depicts a Spanish man and a mulatto woman dressed in elegant clothes and jewellery who exchange tender looks while holding a fair-skinned child with light blonde hair.
-Hung on a scroll, the piece measures more than four feet (1.20 metre) tall and three feet (90 cm) wide.
+The painting, "From Spaniard and Morisca, Albino," depicts a Spanish man and a mulatto woman dressed in elegant clothes and jewelry who exchange tender looks while holding a fair-skinned child with light blonde hair.
+Hung on a scroll, the piece measures more than four feet (1.20 meter) tall and three feet (90 cm) wide.

 Painted in 1763, the artwork came to the museum through Christina Jones Janssen, an attorney in Northern California whose family had held the piece for several generations.